 - How is social anxiety tied to substance abuse, depression, and suicide and what can you do to overcome your social anxiety so you can live a more fulfilling life?

 Many of us deal with social anxiety in varying degrees and in different situations.
 Someone might experience social anxiety talking to a group of people but be perfectly comfortable saying hi to a stranger.
 Someone else might experience social anxiety talking to their boss at work, but feel right at home at networking events.
-For some of us, it’s a mild obstacle we force ourselves through when we need to, but for others it can be a serious concern and have long lasting effects on your potential and happiness, not to mention your lifespan if it leads you down a path of self-isolation and depression.
+For some of us, it’s a mild obstacle we force ourselves through when we need to, but for others, it can be a serious concern and have long-lasting effects on your potential and happiness, not to mention your lifespan if it leads you down a path of self-isolation and depression.

 Social anxiety can feel overwhelming, but you can overcome it.
 You can bounce back and become the best version of yourself that you want to be.
-But you have to be willing to take that first step and start living a healthy life – your mental and emotional well being are directly influenced by the food you put in your mouth and how often you exercise the only body you get.
+But you have to be willing to take that first step and start living a healthy life – your mental and emotional well being is directly influenced by the food you put in your mouth and how often you exercise the only body you get.

 A Word From Our Sponsors